buskerone/swift-app/README.md

 # swift-app

 ## Description
-iOS App made with Swift that gets posts from Hacker News.
+iOS App made with Swift that shows you posts from Hacker News.

 ## Tasks
 - Get posts from url